-Applications for a CUA to operate in SEKI front-country in 2018-2019 are available year-round.
+Applications for a CUA to operate in SEKI front-country are available year-round.
 CUAs for commercial services in the front-country are authorized for up to a two-year period.
 For an application, please contact the Commercial Services Office by email (email@example.com).

 In addition to the Permit Conditions located within the application, The Superintendent's Compendium presents other rules for operating within Sequoia and Kings Canyon National Parks.